Ajinkya9834/in-build-component/README.md

-# in build components are build just cop and past the code
+# in build components are build
+copy and past